jroehl/contentful-gatsby-boilerplate/README.md

 It simplifies the base setup, by supplying scripts to set up a localized gatsby/contentful website.

-The site can be deployed statically with Gatsby or using `BUILD_ENV="preview"` dynamically.
-When set up as "preview", the build process uses a small statically generated adapter to handle routing and fetch all data from Contentful dynamically on the client.
+The site can be deployed statically with Gatsby.

 The build process creates following files:

-- `_redirects` file for Netlify with SPA redirects for the dynamic version or default redirects for the static version
+- `_redirects` file for Netlify with default redirects for the static version
 - `robots.txt` file to allow or disallow crawling of the website -depending on the `NODE_ENV/BUILD_ENV`

 ## Setup